spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 [Install]
 WantedBy=multi-user.target
 ```

-If you chose a username other than snode then change snode in the User= line to the alternative username.
+If you chose a username other than `snode` then change snode in the `User=` line to the alternative username.

+Once completed, save the file and quit nano: CTRL+X -> Y -> ENTER.

 #### 4.3 Enabling the Service File
 Reload systemd manager configuration (to make it re-read the new service file):

 ```
 sudo systemctl daemon-reload
 ```

 Enable lokid.service so that it starts automatically upon boot:

 ```
 sudo systemctl enable lokid.service
 ```

 Start lokid.service:

 ```
 sudo systemctl start lokid.service
 ```

 and reboot your system to check if the service file is working correctly.

 ```
 sudo reboot
 ```

 Log back into your server and run the following command:
 ```
 loki-launcher status
 ```

 The terminal should output something similar to:
 ```
 launcher status: running on 818 blockchain status: running on 891
 ```
 Well done!
 You're loki-launcher is now setup.

 ### Step 5 - Wallet